-When it comes to engagement rings, you’ve no doubt heard the saying “diamonds are a girl’s best friend”.
-Since mining giant DeBeers launched its Diamonds Are Forever marketing campaign in 1948, the predominant belief is that an engagement ring always features a big blingy diamond.
+Ever since mining giant DeBeers launched its Diamonds Are Forever marketing campaign in 1948, the predominant belief has been that an engagement ring should always feature a big blingy diamond.
+No exceptions.

 Don’t get me wrong.
 Diamonds are beautiful.
 If you’ve always dreamt of owning your very own diamond engagement ring, then you can stop reading here.
 But if you’re one of the growing number of people looking for an alternative to the traditional engagement ring, then this article is for you.